cheimabou/alx-system_engineering-devops/0x02-shell_redirections/README.md

-this script prints the file and duplicates the last line
+this script counts the directories and sub directories in the current directory